SODIUM LAURYL SULFATE

 Sodium lauryl sulfate (SLS) is the sodium salt of lauryl sulfate.
-It typically appears as a white or cream coloured crystal or powder.
+It typically appears as a white or cream colored crystal or powder.
 It may also be called sodium dodecyl sulfate; dodecyl sulfate, sodium salt; and sodium n-dodecyl sulfate.

 Sodium lauryl sulfate is frequently confused with sodium laureth sulfate, but the two are distinct ingredients.

 WHAT DOES IT DO?